 This special diet is by prescription only, but it works wonders for dogs that need it.

 It contains wonderful ingredients like glucosamine and fish oil at higher levels than those found in over-the-counter dog food.

 It can help improve mobility in as little as 21 days and reduce body weight by 13% in 60 days.

 The Best Dog Food for French Bulldogs Seniors

 French Bulldogs are considered “senior” or “geriatric” around 8-10 years of age.
 As they age, their nutritional requirements change as well.
 Joints start to ache and mental function can start to decline.

-Active ingredients in my top pick for seniors will help your pup go strong for as long as possible.
-Frenchies are also notorious for having dental disease.
+Frenchies are also notorious for having dental diseases.
 As they age, they are more likely to have diseased teeth or many missing teeth.

-Fresh, refrigerated foods from the pet store are often more palatable than canned food with a similar, easy-to-chew texture.
-FreshPet Vital Turkey recipe contains omega-3 fatty acids, which can help to maintain your senior’s skin, brain and joint function.
+FreshPet Vital Turkey recipe contains omega-3 fatty acids, which can help to maintain your senior’s skin, brain, and joint function.

-If your aging senior needs a bit more “boost” for joint, skin and digestive health, you can mix in Freshpet’s Vital Whole Blends mix-in senior supplement.
-It contains quinoa, chondroitin sulfate, glucosamine and vitamin-packed cranberries.
+If your aging senior needs a bit more “boost” for joint, skin, and digestive health, you can mix in Freshpet’s Blends Mix.
+It contains quinoa, chondroitin sulfate, glucosamine, and vitamin-packed cranberries.